There are several benefits to organizing your code into modules:

 Create a Workspace.
 Name it

-file.
+Example.xcworkspaceand save it in the same directory as the.xcodeprojfile.
 See Manage Multiple Projects with an Xcode Workspace to learn how to create an Xcode Workspace. -

 Create a Swift Package by clicking

-File > New > Package
+File > New > Package. -

 Choose a Template (Multiplatform > Library).
 Click Next.